Vale-X/Thunderkit-Henry/README.md

 See the [ThunderHenry Wiki](https://github.com/Vale-X/Thunderkit-Henry/wiki/Creating-Survivors-with-ThunderHenry) for a WORK IN PROGRESS tutorial on how to use this template, and how to create ThunderKit survivors in general.

+## About Beta Branch
+The Beta branch for this project is just for me to upload WIP updates and project changes, and isn't recommended to use as a template for your own characters.
+Use the Main Branch as a template instead.
+When updates are ready to be used in templates, it will be pushed to the main branch.

 ## Changelog

 __Major Update 1__